 (a) exciting or ionizing target atoms (including the collective plasmon excitations in solids)

-(b) excitation or ionization of projectile electrons (projectile-electron loss), due to the interaction with screened target atoms
+(projectile-electron loss), due to the interaction with screened target

 (c) capture of target electrons